okeeffed/cheat-sheets/GraphQL/GraphQL.md

 **Coupled vs Decoupled**

 If we do not use a changed `mutation`, we are using the `decoupled approach`.
 In the `coupled` approach, we have GraphQL work as the `middleman` between the application and `passport`.
+It's about whether or not use GraphQL to process the request or not.